The Bilum Magazine Stories of Impact

 Can you share some of your experiences as a volunteer mentor?

-I met with Raul [Pat’s assigned mentee] and he seemed keen and interested.
+I met with Richard [Pat’s assigned mentee] and he seemed keen and interested.
 He is at university studying film and communication.
 He wants to get into movies, and I don’t have any experience in the movie or filmmaking world.
 He is incredibly passionate about it.
 I said, you know, if that’s your dream follow your dream.
 Don’t give up on it.

 So, what we did was I went through my LinkedIn contacts looking for people I know in the movie space.
 We met for coffee with someone from Channel 9 who owns a media company.

-Raul asked, “what are we going to talk about?”
+Richard asked, “what are we going to talk about?”
 I said, I’ve got no idea.
 We will just meet and have a coffee with that person and the conversation will develop.
 Just tell him your story.
 Say you are looking to get into the film world.
 You are looking for contacts and people that can help you and that’s why I’m sitting here with you now.
 Just see what the person says.

 Inevitably a person tries to help you out.
 One hundred percent!
-Every single person we’ve had a coffee with they have tried to help Raul.
+Every single person we’ve had a coffee with they have tried to help Richard.
 They say, well I can do this or that for you and they follow through.

 What do you enjoy about being a volunteer mentor?

-I get a lot of fulfilment from helping Rual.
+I get a lot of fulfilment from helping Richard.
 His first day working on a movie.
 Getting his first paycheck from the movie.
 It’s very rewarding to see someone else’s success.
 Just like your own kid.
 You love seeing anyone succeed but it’s even more pleasurable to think that you may have played a small role in helping them get there.”

 Empowering Futures: The MPower Mentorship Program